siriobalmelli/memorywell/README.md

 Communication is always welcome, feel free to send a pull request
 	or drop me a line at <sirio.bm@gmail.com>.

+### Acknowledgements

+A big Thank You to:

+- [Tony](https://github.com/TonyTheLion) for code, benchmarks, discussions,
+	and pairing on the `_release_multi()` bug.
+- Brook Z of [Massive Alliance](https://www.massivealliance.com/) for very good advice.
+- Robert Anderson of [RPA Consultants](https://github.com/rpaboulder) for code and time spent going over the memory model.

 ## What's with the name tho

 All the cliché titles like *lock-free*, *atomic*, *supercritical* and *cherenkov*